Nelson Mandela 70th Birthday Tribute

+Planning

 First of two Mandela events

 The Birthday Tribute was regarded by many, including the Anti-Apartheid Movement (AAM) and the African National Congress (ANC), as raising worldwide consciousness of the imprisonment of ANC leader Mandela and others by the South African apartheid government and forcing the regime to release Nelson Mandela earlier than would otherwise have happened.

 Eighteen months after the event, with a release now thought to be approaching, Mandela asked for the organisers of the event to create a second concert as an official international reception at which, after 27 years in prison, he would address the world.
 The second event, Nelson Mandela: An International Tribute for a Free South Africa, was, like the first, conceived to be shown on television across the world and was broadcast from Wembley Stadium to more than 60 countries on 16 April 1990.

 The first concert, according to Robin Denselow, music critic and presenter of the BBC broadcast, writing in 1989, was the "biggest and most spectacular pop-political event of all time, a more political version of Live Aid with the aim of raising consciousness rather than just money."

+Tony Hollingsworth

 The organiser and risk-funder of the two events was producer and impresario Tony Hollingsworth.
 Hollingsworth also conceived the idea for the first event.

-Starting point

 Hollingsworth developed the plan for the first Mandela concert after talking to singer Jerry Dammers of The Specials ska band, who had written the song "Free Nelson Mandela" in 1984 and founded the Artists Against Apartheid organisation the following year.
 In early 1986, Hollingsworth contacted Dammers to say that the Greater London Council, for which Hollingsworth was producing a number of festivals and concerts, might be able to fund the AAA.
 The authority was due to be abolished at the end of March and had spare cash to give away.
 But a grant turned out to be impossible because the AAA was not a legal entity and Dammers had no interest in making it one.

 Hollingsworth told Dammers that he would put on an anti-apartheid concert if the singer could find a big name.
 Dammers did not phone back until June 1987, although in the summer of 1986 he had organised a free anti-apartheid concert, Freedom Beat, in London's Clapham Common attended by 200,000 people.

 Dammers told Hollingsworth that he had received a letter from Simple Minds, the Glasgow rock band, agreeing to perform at an event which Hollingsworth had suggested for the previous year.
 The two agreed to go to Edinburgh, where Simple Minds were performing, to talk about a deal for a new event.
 Hollingsworth had in mind a major event, a birthday tribute for Mandela, who would be 70 the following year.
 The event would seek worldwide television and would call for his release – the first step in ending apartheid.
 Simple Minds was interested in the proposal but only if Hollingsworth brought in another top group.